Evaluating task results

 1. Whether the final answer appropriately addresses the original question

-2. Whether the answer respects and aligns with the user's stated preferences
+2. Whether the answer respects and aligns with any stated user preferences

 3. The overall quality, relevance, and helpfulness of the response